-Once the Budget Office has made recommendations to the Chief Administrative Officer, the departments are given one more opportunity to discuss their request and the Budget Office's recommendation.
-Once these hearings have occurred, the Budget Office will complete the recommended budget per the revisions the Chief Administrative Officer requested.
+Once the budget staff has made recommendations to the Chief Administrative Officer, the departments are given one more opportunity to discuss their request and the budget staff's recommendation.
+Once these hearings have occurred, the budget staff will complete the recommended budget per the revisions the Chief Administrative Officer requested.
 The CAO will then present the Administration's budget to the County Executive for their review and comment.